learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Github_Actions.md

 ```

 This workflow will run the following steps when we push to the main branch:
-1) Install Python 3.10
+1) Install Python 3.10 in a temporary environment
 2) Install the project's dependencies from `requirements.txt`
 3) Run the project's tests using pytest
 4) Run the `deploy.sh` script on the remote server using SSH if the tests pass.

 ## Testing the workflow
 Now that we've set up the workflow, we'll need to test it to make sure it works.
 To do this, push a commit to the main branch and check the Actions tab in the repository.
-If everything worked correctly, you should see a green checkmark next to the workflow name.
-If not, check the logs for the workflow to see what went wrong.
+If everything worked correctly, you should see a green checkmark next to the commit message like in [this image](https://i.imgur.com/PYAgSb9.png).
+If not, check the logs for the workflow to see what went wrong by clicking the commit message and then build.

+## Further Reading
+If you'd like to learn more about GitHub Actions, check out the [official documentation](https://docs.github.com/en/actions).

 ## Conclusion
 In this guide, we walked through the process of setting up automated testing and deployment for a Python project using GitHub Actions and SSH.
 We also tested the workflow to make sure it works correctly.